Pabst Blue Ribbon THC-infused seltzer

 Pabst Blue Ribbon THC-infused seltzer is a beverage with added THC marketed by Pabst Labs under the Pabst Blue Ribbon brand name since 2020.
 A review noted that it contains 5 mg of THC per can "meant as a microdose", and induces "a noticeable little buzz".
+By 2022, Pabst had expanded its cannabis beverages to include root beer, and expanded production facilities in California.